 3.- Do on-page SEO & optimize copy for engagement

-You need to optimize your pages to enter SEO lifecycle.
+You need to optimize your pages to enter the SEO lifecycle.

-1.- Your site is found on search engine because you’re doing on-page SEO.
+1.- Your site is found on search engines because you’re doing on-page SEO.

-2.- Your site gets higher ranking and more search traffic because of high user-engagement.
+2.- Your site gets a higher ranking and more search traffic because of high user engagement.

 3.- You get even more traffic when you start getting organic backlinks.